nthparty/oblivious/README.rst

 Using Native Python or Shared/Dynamic Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the operations and classes exported by this library, two wrapper classes/namespaces are also exported: ``native`` and ``sodium``.
-These encapsulate pure Python implementations and shared/dynamic library (*i.e.*, libsodium) wrappers, respectively, of all operations and classes available in the ``oblivious`` module.
+In addition to the operations and classes exported by each library module, two wrapper classes/namespaces are also exported: ``native`` and ``sodium``.
+These encapsulate pure Python implementations and shared/dynamic library (*i.e.*, libsodium) wrappers, respectively, of all operations and classes available in the ``ristretto`` module.
 This makes it possible to explicitly choose whether an operation requires only Python or also requires the presence of a compiled copy of libsodium on the host system.

 The example below uses native Python implementations of the scalar multiplication operation (relying on the `ge25519 <https://pypi.org/project/ge25519>`_ library)::

-    >>> from oblivious import native
+    >>> from oblivious.ristretto import native
     >>> p = native.point.hash('abc'.encode())
     >>> s = native.scalar.hash('123'.encode())
     >>> (s * p).to_base64()